Alain1001/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0x03.
-Shell, init files, variables and expansions
+Shell, init files, variables and expansions project

 File 0-alias is a script that creates an alias.